parthi2929/timezone/README.md

 # Overview

 The goal is to create a customizable timeline like [everytimezone](https://everytimezone.com/).
-There are 2 folders, built for parallel collaboration.
+There are 2 folders, built for parallel collaborations.

 ### Reference